vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

-    If the channel has an associated destination MsgQueue, as set by `zx_object_set_msgqueue()`, the MBO will be enqueued onto that MsgQueue and its `key` field will be set to the key value that was set by `zx_object_set_msgqueue()`.
+    If the channel has an associated destination MsgQueue, as set by `zx_object_set_msgqueue()`, the MBO will be enqueued onto that MsgQueue and its `current_key` field will be set to the key value that was set by `zx_object_set_msgqueue()`.
 Otherwise, the MBO will be enqueued on the channel so that it is readable from the channel's opposite endpoint.

 *   `zx_msgqueue_create() -> msgqueue`